James DePreist: Awards

 DePreist was awarded 15 honorary doctorates.
 He was an elected fellow of the American Academy of Arts and Sciences and the Royal Swedish Academy of Music (Kungl.
 Musikaliska Akademien).
 He was named the laureate music director for the Oregon Symphony.
 He is a recipient of the Insignia of Commander of the Order of the Lion of Finland, the Medal of the City of Québec and an officer of the Order of Cultural Merit of Monaco.
 He received the Ditson Conductor's Award in 2000 for his commitment to the performance of American music.
 In 2005, president George W. Bush presented him with the National Medal of Arts, the nation's highest honor for artistic excellence.

 In popular culture

 During DePreist's stay in Japan as the permanent conductor of the Tokyo Metropolitan Symphony Orchestra, his name and likeness were used in the Japanese manga and anime, Nodame Cantabile, in which he was the musical director of the fictional Roux-Marlet Orchestra, and hired the series protagonist Shinichi Chiaki as the orchestra's new resident conductor.
 DePreist also conducted the Tokyo Metropolitan Symphony Orchestra to provide the music for both the anime and the live action drama.

 In 1987, DePreist, who had been high school friends with Bill Cosby, was commissioned to rearrange the theme song to The Cosby Show.

-DePreist appeared in the role of "Lucy's shrink" in the film, New Year's Day (1989 film), directed by the conductor's longtime friend, Henry Jaglom.
+DePreist appeared in the role of Lucy's shrink in the film New Year's Day, directed by the conductor's longtime friend, Henry Jaglom.
 The film was released in 1989.